-We adopt a holistic approach towards assessing credit risk and ensure that managing credit risk is part of an integrated approach to enterprise risk management.
+We adopt a holistic approach towards assessing credit risk and ensure that credit risk management is part of our integrated approach to enterprise risk management.
 Integral to the management of credit risk is a framework that clearly defines policies and processes relating to the identification, measurement and management of credit risk.
 We continually monitor the operating environment to identify emerging risks and formulate appropriate mitigating measures.